Best Campsites by the beach to pitch your tent this summer.

 1. Arthurs Field, Treloan, Cornwall

 Head off to the Treloan on the Roseland Peninsula in Cornwall.
 Here you will find Arthurs Field.
 This is one of England’s best known campsites, great for families with loads of activities for the children to get involved in.
-They will love joining an art workshop, or listening to stories around the campfire whilst Mum and Dad relax and enjoy the sea breeze.
+They will love joining an art workshop or listen to stories around the campfire whilst Mum and Dad relax and enjoy the sea breeze.

 2. Gwithian Farm, Hayle